6cUbi57z/KeePassRunAsPlugin/README.md

 There are currently no plans to support operating systems other than Windows but if this is required, feel free to [raise an issue](https://github.com/dale2507/KeePassRunAsPlugin/issues/new).

-The limitation of requiring KeePass 2.40 will be resolved with [Issue 1](https://github.com/dale2507/KeePassRunAsPlugin/issues/1).

 ## Contributing ##

 ### Development Requirements ###